 A circular Rangshila again takes center stage here.
 The performances here would have been like a Pooja offered to the deity inside the Garbhgriha.

 In one corner is the image of Saptamatrika on a stand-alone stone.
 A Bhairava Murti in one of the niches looks like a later addition.

 The masterpiece of Sabha Mandap is the Dwarpala outside the Antral or vestibule.
 It is heavily embellished and the jewelry designs can still be seen in the markets of Kolhapur.
 The crown has a row of Mund-Mala or the garland of skulls.
 The jewelry is brilliant and the finish is so fine.

 Square Antral or Vestibule again has some lovely carved figures and a place to see the temple doorjamb.
 On the right wall of the vestibule is a longish inscription in old Kannada.

 Garbhghriha or Sanctum

-We crossed a finely carved Chandrashila with conch shells and crocodiles carvings to enter the Garbhgriha.
+We crossed a finely carved Chandrashila with conch shells and crocodile carvings to enter the Garbhgriha.
 On top of Doorjamb is Lakshmi.
-There is a depiction of life around the door and the auspicious figures like Purna Kumbha, Makar & Mayur or Pots, Crocodile and Peacocks.
+There is a depiction of life around the door and auspicious figures like Purna Kumbha, Makar & Mayur or Pots, Crocodiles, and Peacocks.

 The two Lingas depicting Shiva and Vishnu are at the base level.
 A pujari regularly worships them.